appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ## Appcircle DMZ Server Monitoring

-By default, Appcircle DMZ server will try to send the container logs to the Appcircle private server.
+By default, the Appcircle DMZ server will try to send the container logs to the Appcircle private server.

-You can check the container logs from the Appcircle monitoring page.
+You can check the container logs on the Appcircle monitoring page.
 For more details about checking the logs, you can check the [Monitoring](/docs/self-hosted-appcircle/configure-server/monitoring.md) page.